From dry to deluge, how heavy snow, rain flooded Yellowstone - NewsBreak

 All the rivers and streams reacted the same: “They shot up to levels far beyond anything ever recorded,” Osborne said.
 “Hydrologists know that there’s nothing that causes higher magnitude flooding in the West more so than a rain-on-snow event.”

-One gage on the Stillwater River near Absarokee, where Osborne lives, normally flows at 7,000 cubic feet (200 cubic meters) per second during a moderate flood and races at 12,400 cubic feet (350 cubic meters) per second in a 100-year flood, he said.
-A once-in-500-year flood would mean water raging at 14,400 cubic feet (410 cubic meters) per second.
-Preliminary numbers show that on Monday, it crested at 23,700 cubic feet (670 cubic meters) per second, the equivalent of stacking three moderate floods on top of each other, according to Osborne.
+One gage on the Stillwater River near Absarokee, where Osborne lives, normally flows at 7,000 feet (2,100 meters) per second during a moderate flood and races at 12,400 feet (3,780 meters) per second in a 100-year flood, he said.
+A once-in-500-year flood would mean water raging at 14,400 feet (4,390 meters) per second.
+Preliminary numbers show that on Monday, it crested at 23,700 feet (7,225 meters) per second, the equivalent of stacking three moderate floods on top of each other, according to Osborne.

-“A lot of these roads had existed for decades and had not seen any sort of flood damage like what we saw,” said Lance VandenBoogart, a meteorologist with the National Weather Service.

-The storm’s bullseye hit the eastern end of mountainous Custer Gallatin National Forest, dumping five inches of rain in some spots.

 La Nina conditions occur when parts of the equatorial Pacific ocean cool, changing global weather patterns.
 While La Nina can dry out the U.S. Southwest, it can increase snow and rain in other more northwesterly parts of the country and may have helped pack more snow in Yellowstone’s mountain peaks, according to Upmanu Lall, the director of the Columbia Water Center at Columbia University.